dianadiasds/prime-client/README.md

 The project was developed using React.

 ### Project CI/CD
-This project is integrated with TravisCI, Codecod and Heroku.
+This project is integrated with TravisCI and Heroku.
 Every push to `master` branch triggers the TravisCI.
 Afterwars TravisCI will triger a new deployment in Heroku.

 This project is currently deployed and available with the latest master version in: [prime-client](https://prime-client.herokuapp.com)